 Competition sign up is very simple, please follow these steps:

-Be watching your email for competition information.
-Typically information will be emailed out 6-8 weeks prior to event.
-Review details and decide if your child will attend the specified competition (minimum of 3 competitions per season required, see Holli for exceptions).
+Be signed up for the weekly newsletter.
+Information will arrive by email for competitions, typically 6-8 weeks prior to the event.
+Review details and decide if your child will attend the specified competition.

-See Holli at class to sign form with your child's competition information and review your child's levels and events and submit check for events by the deadline.
+See Holli at class to sign form with your child's competition information, review your child's DOB, levels/events, and submit check for events by the deadline.

-Each competition runs $40-50.
-Make check to Winterset Gymnastics, we send a check to meet host from our club.
+Each competition runs $40-60.
+Make check to Winterset Gymnastics.
+We submit a check with our club registration to the meet host.

 COMPETITION WARM-UP SCHEDULE: